-Credit risk:
+(a) Credit risk:

 Credit risk is the risk the Corporation will suffer a financial loss due to a third party failing to meet its financial contractual obligations with the Corporation.
 The maximum credit risk exposure for relates to the trade accounts receivable which are due from the Corporation's customers.
-As there have been no changes to the credit policy, there has been no change to the credit risk exposure from 2018.
+As there have been no changes to the credit policy, there has been no change to the credit risk exposure from 2020.

-Liquidity risk:
+(b) Liquidity risk:

 Liquidity risk is the risk that the Corporation will not be able to meet its financial obligations as they come due.
 The Corporation prepares budgets to mitigate this risk.
 The Corporation does not consider its exposure to liquidity risk to be material at this time.
-There has been no change to the liquidity risk exposure from 2018.
+There has been no change to the liquidity risk exposure from 2020.

-Concentration of risk:
+(c) Concentration of risk:

-During the year, the Corporation earned approximately 75.5% of its logging income from one private forest company.
-The Corporation enters short term contracts with this company.
-The Corporation relies on contracts with private forest companies in order to operate.
+During the year, the Corporation earned 96% of its income from two entities.
+The Corporation relies on contracts with private forest companies and other entities in order to operate.
 The Corporation operates in the forestry sector and a decline in demand for forest products would adversely effect financial results.
+There have been no significant changes to the risk exposures from 2020.